how to know if you have a thyroid problem

 • Anti-thyroid medications, which can reduce symptoms and stop your gland from producing too much of the hormone

 Treatments for either thyroid condition are safe.
-Doctors can remove most of your thyroid in surgery, but they recommend this only rarely.
+Doctors can remove most or some of your thyroid in surgery, but they recommend this only rarely.

 Living with thyroid problems

-It’s easy, and important, to treat your thyroid problem.
-Untreated thyroid conditions can cause further health complications over time, including heart problems, infertility, bone thinning and mental health conditions.
+Untreated thyroid problems can lead to more health issues over time.
+These include heart problems, infertility, weak bones and mental health issues.
 Untreated hypothyroidism can cause myxedema, or extreme hypothyroidism.

 Related Posts